Div-ya18/LGMVIP-Data-Science/README.md

 # BY DIVYA P S

-This Project can be done using following classification methods:
+This Project can be done using following classification methods: <br/>

-#k Nearest Neighbours
+k Nearest Neighbours<br/>
-#Naive Bayes classifiers
+Naive Bayes classifiers<br/>
-#Descision tree classifiers
+Descision tree classifiers<br/>
-#There are 4 Features for the classification;
+There are 4 Features for the classification<br/>

-#Sepal length
+Sepal length<br/>
-#Sepal width
+Sepal width<br/>
-#Petal length
+Petal length<br/>
-#Petal width
+Petal width
-#There are 3 class for the classification
+There are 3 class for the classification

-#Iris setosa
+Iris setosa
-#Iris Verginica
+Iris Verginica
-#Iris Versicolor
+Iris Versicolor